 2. Powered with the SSF Method

-If you’re familiar with the SSF Method (SSFMethod.com), you’ll understand that there’s side walkers, slow laners, and fast laners.
+If you’re familiar with the SSF Method (SSFMethod.com), you’ll understand that there are leads in the Sidewalk, Slow Lane, and Fast Lane.
 What people don’t quite understand is that community and online communities, specifically Facebook communities, work best when somebody’s in the slow lane on their way to the fast lane.